There’s an ever-increasing reliance on internet connectivity with so many aspects of our daily lives.

 Uneven WiFi coverage in the garage and other parts of your home and yard can occur for a number of reasons.

 Here are several factors that may be causing those frustrating WiFi “dead spots”:

 If you’re struggling to get reliable WiFi in your garage, there are a number of solutions available to fix the issue.

 There are many variables involved with why or why not a particular home gets effective WiFi coverage.

 For example, you might have your router or WiFi extender in the perfect spot and have a fast internet connection.
 Despite this, you may experience poor WiFi coverage in some areas of your home due to physical obstructions like walls or floors that are particularly thick.

 Maybe you have uncommonly thin walls and your WiFi signal is weak due to your networking devices being very old, or because they’re located in a less-than-ideal location.

 Here are several solutions to make your garage and home more network-friendly so you can experience reliable WiFi connectivity for your mobile devices and smart home products.

-When your WiFi signal strength just isn’t cutting it for all areas of your home and property, your first step should be to try a different location for your main router (or router/modem combo).
+When your WiFi signal strength just isn’t cutting it for most areas of your home and property, your first step should be to try a different location for your main router (or router/modem combo).

 Clearly, a centralized location in your home is best in order to provide more even WiFi signal coverage.
 That means moving your router out of the basement if you live in a two or three-storey home and putting it in as central a location as possible on the main floor.